helmwave/docs/docs/yaml.md

 > Aka global hooks.
 Introduced in [:material-tag: v0.28.0](https://github.com/helmwave/helmwave/releases/tag/v0.28.0)

+We don't call lifecycle the hooks on purpose so as not to confuse you with the original functionality of [:simple-helm: helm hooks](https://helm.sh/docs/topics/charts_hooks/).

 |     field     | required | type  | default |
 |:-------------:|:--------:|:-----:|:-------:|
 |    pre_up     |    🙅    | array |   []    |